 - Brand Implementations:

-- Rayscreen: UPF 50+ nano‑fabric technology for tropical sun.
+- Rayscreen: UPF 50+ nano-fabric technology for enhanced sun protection.

-- Patagonia Capilene®: UPF 50+ built into shirt fibers.
+- Patagonia Capilene®: Built-in UPF 50+ in shirt fibers.

 3.2 Moisture-Wicking & Breathability

-- Wicking Rate: Measured in g/m²·h; higher numbers = faster evaporation.
+- Wicking Rate: Measured in g/m²·h; higher values indicate faster evaporation.

 - Key Fabrics: Polartec® Delta™, Columbia Omni-Wick™, Under Armour Tech™.